CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/PolicyConfigChangeDisruptionDetailType.md

 HasPolicyPendingAction returns a boolean if a field has been set.

+### GetRequiredByPolicies

+`func (o *PolicyConfigChangeDisruptionDetailType) GetRequiredByPolicies() []string`

+GetRequiredByPolicies returns the RequiredByPolicies field if non-nil, zero value otherwise.

+### GetRequiredByPoliciesOk

+`func (o *PolicyConfigChangeDisruptionDetailType) GetRequiredByPoliciesOk() (*[]string, bool)`

+GetRequiredByPoliciesOk returns a tuple with the RequiredByPolicies field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequiredByPolicies

+`func (o *PolicyConfigChangeDisruptionDetailType) SetRequiredByPolicies(v []string)`

+SetRequiredByPolicies sets RequiredByPolicies field to given value.

+### HasRequiredByPolicies

+`func (o *PolicyConfigChangeDisruptionDetailType) HasRequiredByPolicies() bool`

+HasRequiredByPolicies returns a boolean if a field has been set.

+### SetRequiredByPoliciesNil

+`func (o *PolicyConfigChangeDisruptionDetailType) SetRequiredByPoliciesNil(b bool)`

+ SetRequiredByPoliciesNil sets the value for RequiredByPolicies to be an explicit nil

+### UnsetRequiredByPolicies
+`func (o *PolicyConfigChangeDisruptionDetailType) UnsetRequiredByPolicies()`

+UnsetRequiredByPolicies ensures that no value is present for RequiredByPolicies, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)